WuphonsReach/rimworld-embrasure-cover-85pct/README.md

 # rimworld-embrasure-cover-85pct

 Increase embrasure coverage to 85%.
 Doors and walls are 75%.
 We should at least be better instead of the 70% that we get from some mods.

+This is very over-powered for the base game since enemies can't pass through the embrasure tiles.

 - [rimworld-embrasure-cover-85pct](#rimworld-embrasure-cover-85pct)
 - [Patched Mods](#patched-mods)